Completing an Accessibility Conformance Report (How to File a VPAT)

 Filling out the VPAT

 TAMU-CC will review your completed VPAT, or Accessibility Conformance Report (ACR), and determine your current level of accessibility compliance.

+The ACR is supposed to be your current conformance status.
 It is okay if you do not have 100% conformance right now.
-We expect that.

-We also expect your company to include the issues you find in your product roadmap.
-Include tentative deadlines in the "Remarks and Explanations" column of the VPAT (e.g., "2025 Q4", "researching innovating solutions to this issue in 2025 Q2").
+You will indicate on the "Remarks and Explanations" column of the VPAT the issues you found and tentative deadlines for completion (e.g., "2025 Q4", "researching innovating solutions to this issue in 2025 Q2").
 Improvement is expected and desired.

-Do not rush to file a VPAT.
-Make sure your technical or accessibility team completes the review.
 Let your legal team review the responses.
 Inaccurate or false information will affect your digital accessibility compliance determination:

 - Missing header information (e.g., date of review, name of the IT)